 The Legal 500 applauds the Group’s “readily accessible attorneys,” noting that “no time or work is wasted” (2013).
 It also recommends the Group for demonstrating a “high level of industry knowledge” (2013) and “unparalleled depth of knowledge regarding D&O coverage issues,” and recognizes the Group as “one of the top firms in DC dealing with P&C matters” (2012).

-ISSUE: FEBRUARY 2015
+ISSUE: MARCH 2015

 IN THIS ISSUE

 - No Coverage Where Underlying Complaint Did Not Allege Conduct After Retroactive Date; Suits Involving Nearly Identical Course of Conduct Are Related

 - Pollution Exclusion in E&O Policy Bars Coverage

 - Colorado's Notice-Prejudice Rule Does Not Apply to Claims-Made Policies

 - Wisconsin Notice-Prejudice Statutes Do Not Apply to Claims-Made-And-Reported Policies